 What You’ll Do

-The statewide organizer will have these responsibilities, often in collaboration with the other statewide organizer and member leaders:
+The Deputy Director will have these responsibilities, often in collaboration with our Executive Director, our organizing team, and member leaders:

-- Contribute to the development of CJJ’s strategic direction, both at the local and statewide level
+- Guide the development of CJJ’s statewide strategic direction and accompanying goals;

 Who You Are

-You are committed to social justice and are enthusiastic about growing a progressive Jewish movement in North Carolina.
+You are committed to social, racial, and economic justice and are enthusiastic about being a part of our team as we grow a progressive Jewish movement in North Carolina.
 Specifically, you will be or have most or all of the following:

 What Else You Should Know

-This position is full-time and is currently remote, but the statewide organizer must eventually be based in North Carolina, and preferably in Western NC (e.g., Asheville).
+This position is full-time and is based in North Carolina.
+Applicants living outside the state would be expected to relocate within a reasonable time period, to be determined.
 The position will require some travel within the state.

 - Three weeks paid time off, in addition to all Jewish holidays (including the entire week of Passover) and most federal holidays

-- Four-day week week (Monday-Thursday), with occasional programs on Sunday and weekday evenings
+- Four-day work week (Monday - Thursday), with regular programs on Sunday and weekday evenings

 How to Apply

 Send a cover letter and resume to [email protected].
-Please write “Statewide Organizer” in the subject line.
+Please write “Deputy Director” in the subject line.
 The cover letter will be used as a writing sample.
-Resumes without a cover letter will not be considered.
+Résumés without a cover letter will not be considered.
 In the cover letter, please indicate where you heard about the position.
 No phone calls, please.

 Frequently cited statistics show that women, trans, and non-binary people as well as other structurally marginalized groups apply to jobs only if they meet all of the qualifications.
 CJJ encourages you to break that statistic and to apply: No one ever meets 100% of the criteria.
 We look forward to your application!